 The International Berlin Bierfestival takes place at Karl-Marx-Allee, a monumental boulevard located in the heart of Berlin, Germany.
 The street is served by public transport, however, parking can also be found nearby.
 To get there by public transport, you can take the subway line U5 (brown line) to U Strausberger Platz or Weberwiese, followed by a short walk to the festivities.
 Bus routes 142, 347 and N5 also stop just outside the heart of the action.
 A number of paid parking garages can be found in the surrounding areas.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Berlin, Germany using the map below!